freenas/freenas-docs/userguide/storage.rst

   *is*, *starts with*, *ends with*, *does not contain*, *is not*, *does not start with*, *does not end with*, and *is empty*.

-* Enter a value that meets your view criteria.
+* Enter a value that meets the view criteria.

 * Click the :guilabel:`Filter` button to save the filter and exit the define filter screen.
 Alternately, click the :guilabel:`+` button to